-Bulk purchases of electricity will increase with 2.05% from R876 981 394 to R895 000 500 and constitute 29% of the Operational Expenditure Budget and that makes it the largest component.
+Bulk purchase.
+Bulk purchases(Electricity and Water) will increase with 5.1% from R968,8 million to R1 020,5 million and constitute 29% of the operational expenditure budget and that makes it the largest component.

-NERSA approved a tariff increase of 0.31% on bulk purchase of electricity.
+A provision of R960,5 million was made for bulk purchases for electricity.
+NERSA has proposed an increase of 7.32% on bulk purchase of electricity.
 The municipality has made an extra provision for additional cost that might result in penalties.